IRTF-HRPC/drafts/draft-guidelines.md

 Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what coded character set and encoding are used up to local guesswork (which leads, of course, to interoperability problems).
 If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
 Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully representing users across the world.
 In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only.

 In the current IETF policy {{RFC2277}}, internationalization is aimed at user-facing strings, not protocol elements, such as the verbs used by some text-based protocols.
 (Do note that some strings are both content and protocol elements, such as the identifiers.)
-If IETF wants the Internet to be a global network of networks, the protocols should work with languages apart from English and character sets apart from Latin characters.
+Given the IETF's mission to make the Internet a global network of networks, {{RFC3935}} developers should ensure that protocols work with languages apart from English and character sets apart from Latin characters.
 It is therefore crucial that at least the content carried by the protocol can be in any script, and that all scripts are treated equally.

 Example:
 See localization